-- The final exam will be cumulative, with an emphasis on those topics covered after the second midterm. - At a minimum, a basic calculator will be necessary for all exams. - Exams will generally not be curved individually; rather, any curve deemed necessary will most likely be added to the final course grade.
+- The final exam will be cumulative, with an emphasis on those topics covered after the second midterm. - At a minimum, a basic calculator will be necessary for all exams.

 Grading

 Your final grade will be based on the following weighting structure: